-TITL LE .

-AUT THOR/S

-I/We e, the undersigned confirm and dec clare that:

-1 This manuscript is my/our original work ar copyright. nd I am/we are the owner/s of this mar nuscript and possess rights of

-2 I/we confirm that this manuscript has not been published previously and it is not currently considered for publication elsewhere.
-Has this article been submitted to any other journal and if so, has it been rejected?

-YES NO

-3 For no consideration or royalty, I/we hereby assign, transfer and make over to SADA all the rights of copyright, which have or will come into existence in relation to this manuscript.

-4 I/we waive in favour of SADA or any successors in title any moral rights which may be vested in me/us.

-5 The manuscript does not constitute an infr or damage, from any cause arising whi to the manuscript.
+1 This manuscript is my/our original work and I am/we are the owner/s of this manuscript and possess rights of copyright.
+2 I/we confirm that this manuscript has n publication elsewhere.
+Has this article ot been published previously and it is been submitted to any other journal an not currently considered for d if so, has it been rejected?
+YES NO 3 For no consideration or royalty, I/we here which have or will come into existence by assign, transfer and make over to SA in relation to this manuscript.
+ADA all the rights of copyright, 4 I/we waive in favour of SADA or any succ cessors in title any moral rights which m ay be vested in me/us.
+5 The manuscript does not constitute an infringement of any copyright and I/we indemnify SADA against all loss or damage, from any cause arising which SADA may sustain as a result of having been granted copyrights to the manuscript.
 6 The research has been approved by the Ethics Committee of my/our institution/s or the Ethics Commit-tee/s of other accredited research facilities.

-7 I/we have disclosed in my/our Acknowledgments all sources of funding, possible financial interest/s or incentive in products or services mentioned in the paper.

-Initial(s) and Surname Signature Date

-Initial(s) and Surname Signature Date

-Initial(s) and Surname Signature Date

-Initial(s) and Surname Signature Date

-Initial(s) and Surname Signature Date
+7 l/we have disclosed in my/our Acknowled in products or services mentioned in t gments all sources of funding, possible f the paper. inancial interest/s or incentives Initial(s) and Surname Signature Date Initial(s) and Surname Signature Date Initial(s) and Surname Signature Date Initial(s) and Surname Signature Date Initial(s) and Surname Signature Date

-Initial(s) and Surname Signature Date

-Initial(s) and Surname Signature Date